 Regulatory authorities in some jurisdictions, including the U.S. and the EU, may also designate drugs for relatively small patient populations as orphan drugs.
-Under the Orphan Drug Act, the FDA may designate a therapeutic candidate as an orphan drug if it is a drug intended to treat a rare condition, which is generally defined as a patient population of fewer than 200,000 individuals annually in the U.S., or a patient population greater than 200,000 in the U.S. where there is no reasonable expectation that the cost of developing the drug will be recovered from sales in the U.S. In the EU, the EMA's Committee for Orphan Medicinal Products (COMP) evaluates orphan drug designation to promote the development of products that are intended for the diagnosis, prevention or treatment of a life-threatening or chronically debilitating condition affecting not more than five in 10,000 persons in the EU.
+Under the Orphan Drug Act, the FDA may designate a therapeutic candidate as an orphan drug if it is a drug intended to treat a rare condition, which is generally defined as a patient population of fewer than 200,000 individuals annually in the U.S., or a patient population greater than 200,000 in the U.S. where there is no reasonable expectation that the cost of developing the drug will be recovered from sales in the U.S. In the EU, a product can be designated as an orphan medicinal product by the European Commission if it is intended for the diagnosis, prevention or treatment of a life-threatening or chronically debilitating condition affecting not more than five in 10,000 persons in the EU or where, without the benefits derived from orphan status, it is unlikely that the marketing of the drug in the EU would generate sufficient return to justify the necessary investment in its development.
 Legislation has been proposed by the European Commission that, if implemented, has the potential in some cases to shorten the ten-year period of orphan marketing exclusivity.
-In the U.S., orphan drug designation entitles a party to financial incentives such as opportunities for grant funding towards clinical trial costs, tax advantages and user-fee waivers, and it may entitle the therapeutic to exclusivity in the U.S. and the EU.
+In the U.S., orphan drug designation entitles a party to financial incentives such as opportunities for grant funding towards clinical trial costs, tax advantages and user-fee waivers, and it may entitle the therapeutic to exclusivity in the U.S. and the European Union.
 Regulatory authorities may not grant our requests for orphan designation, or may require submission of additional data before making such determination.
-For example, even though we obtained orphan drug designation from the FDA in the U.S. and an orphan medicinal product designation in the E.U. for VGL101, we may not be able to obtain orphan drug designation from other health authorities or for other product candidates in the future.
-Further, even after obtaining orphan drug designation for a therapeutic candidate, including VGL101, we may not be able to obtain or maintain orphan drug exclusivity for that therapeutic candidate.
+For example, even though we obtained orphan drug designation from the FDA in the U.S. and an orphan medicinal product designation in the European Union for iluzanebart, we may not be able to obtain orphan drug designation from other health authorities or for other product candidates in the future.
+Further, even after obtaining orphan drug designation for a therapeutic candidate,